Vayoel Moshe

-Vayoel Moshe (ויואל משה) is a Hebrew book written by Rabbi Joel Teitelbaum, founder of the Satmar Hasidic movement, in 1961.
+Vayoel Moshe (ויואל משה) is a Hebrew book written in 1961 by Rabbi Joel Teitelbaum, founder of the Satmar Hasidic movement.
 In it, Teitelbaum argues that Zionism is incompatible with Judaism.

-As Teitelbaum explains in the introduction, the book's title is taken from the biblical verse of Exodus 2:21, and hints to Teitelbaum's first name (Yoel), and to his grandfather, Moshe Teitelbaum.
+As Teitelbaum explains in the introduction, the book's title is taken from the biblical verse of Exodus 2:21, and hints to Teitelbaum's first name (Yoel), and to his great-great-grandfather, Moshe Teitelbaum.
 The verse, which states, "And Moses agreed to stay ... an alien in a foreign land", hints to Teitelbaum's conclusion that the Jewish people should remain in exile.

 The book is considered to be Teitelbaum's magnum opus, and is of the utmost importance to Satmar Hasidim, as well as to other Haredim who follow the Satmar doctrine regarding Zionism.
 Satmar Hasidism has many institutions, buildings, and neighborhoods named after the book.

 Vayoel Moshe is primarily a book of Halacha, Jewish law.
 However, it draws on Rabbinic Jewish philosophy as well.

+Although Teitelbaum's obligation to follow anti-Zionism is a minority position in Judaism since the early 20th century, some Jewish scholars such as Shaul Magid, believe the text should be more widely known and understood, even among opponents of those beliefs.